Jane Powell is a Child Star, Sings Like an Angel, is Elizabeth Taylor's Bridesmaid, and Designs Her Own Clothes.

 “I didn’t quit movies, they quit me.”

-But don’t get too sad, that beautiful smile and voice were still put to good use: Jane enjoyed a very successful career in television and on the stage post-Hollywood career.
-She starred in touring productions of such classics as The Sound of Music, Oklahoma!, and My Fair Lady.
+Jane did enjoy a successful career on stage and television in her post-Hollywood years, starring in touring productions of The Sound of Music, Oklahoma!, and My Fair Lady.
 Alongside Howard Keel, Jane even reprised her role of Milly in I Do!
 I Do!, a stage revival of Seven Brides for Seven Brothers.
 Jane was also a hit on Broadway, starring in Irene.